 - 1. Obtain the image pull command on the image details page. - 2.
-Run the obtained command on the device where the Docker client is installed.
+Run the pull command on the Docker client.
 Example:

-docker pull {Image repository address}/group/nginx:v1
+docker pull {/mage-repository-address}/group/nginx:v1

-3. Save the image as a TAR or TAR.GZ file.
+3. Save the image as a tar or tar.gz package.
 Example: